Professor of Global Public Health

 - Evaluating the influence and impact of the World Bank’s financial assistance in advancing maternal and child health in India: A case study of the Reproductive and Child Health Project (PhD trainee: Genevie Fernandes)

-Devi's work focuses on the three core areas of research within the Global Health Governance Programme: improving the effectiveness of international health organizations; tracking financing to global public health and developing better tools for priority-setting.
-Her work is conducted in close collaboration with Ministries of Foreign Affairs, Health and Finance and researchers in low and middle income countries, as well as policy-makers in international institutions.
+Devi's work focuses on the three core areas of research within the Global Health Governance Programme: improving the effectiveness of international health organizations; tracking financing to global public health and improving global health security.
+Her work is conducted in close collaboration with Ministries of Foreign Affairs, Health and Finance and researchers in countries across the world, as well as policy-makers in international institutions such as the WHO, World Bank and UNICEF.

 Devi's current projects include: